 It is considered a severe and life-threatening form of pre-eclampsia although it can occur without co-existing pre-eclampsia.

 Hepatic abscesses, like abscesses elsewhere, are localised collections of necrotic inflammatory tissue caused by bacterial, parasitic or fungal agents.

 The frequency of individual infective agents as causes of liver abscesses are intimately linked to the demographics of the affec...

 Hepatic adenoma is an uncommon benign liver tumour that is hormone induced.
-The tumours are usually solitary and have a predilection to haemorrhage and must be differentiated from other focal liver lesions.
+The tumours are usually solitary and have a predilection for haemorrhage and must be differentiated from other focal liver lesions.

 Hepatic adenomatosis is the presence of numerous, more than 10 and up to 50, hepatic adenomas.
 It is a rare disorder, best characterized with MRI.

-Patients with hepatic adenomatosis do not necessarily have the classic risk factors associated with development of hepatic adenoma, su...
+Patients with hepatic adenomatosis do not necessarily have the classic risk factors associated with the development of hepatic adenoma...

 A hepatic adrenal rest tumour (HART) (previously been termed primary hypernephroma of the liver or hypernephroid carcinoma of the liver) is a very rare liver tumour with histology similar to adrenocortical carcinoma

 It tends to occur in younger patients and there is no recognised ...